On Jun, 17 2019

 Being nice implies offering something to your more important customers, such as a special discount.

 The discount codes will be integrated within your messages, whether it’s emails, SMS, or Facebook Messenger.
 Use enticing and clear language to highlight the amazing offer you’re giving away and include redirect links to the abandoned cart.
-If you’re using retargeting software, like Carts Guru, the discount code will already be applied to the cart in order to optimize the user experience.
+If you’re using retargeting software, the discount code will already be applied to the cart in order to optimize the user experience.

 6. Use pop-ups